surrealdb/fivetran-destination/README.md

 # SurrealDB Destination Connector for Fivetran

+This is a Fivetran [partner-built destination connector](https://fivetran.com/docs/partner-built-program#destinationconnector) for SurrealDB.

-This connector enables Fivetran to write data to SurrealDB tables.
+The connector enables Fivetran to write data to SurrealDB tables.
 It implements the Fivetran Destination Connector SDK using gRPC.

 ## Features